E3nviction/sam7/README.md

 Welcome to the **SAM7 Emulator**!
 This project was a fun school project designed to emulate a simple esoteric assembly-like language with basic memory and register operations.
 The emulator is written in Python and provides a way to execute `.sam` files with custom instructions.

+And yes, this is just a really simple rewrite of the original SAM esoteric-lang.

 ---

 ## Features